CognitiveScale/cortex-fabric-examples/profiles-sdk-examples/local-clients/README.md

 The application is configured to use a local Cortex Catalog with the catalog directory pointing to `spec/` in the [application resources](../main-app/src/main/resources/spec).
-The configuration options can be seen in the `spark-conf.json` files in other examples, e.g.
+The configuration options can be seen in the `spark-conf.json` files in other examples, for example:

 ```json
 {